iwer/GeoReference/README.md

 ### GeoLocatedActor
 Can be used to derive child blueprints which can be placed at a geo-coordinate which is automatically translated to game-coordinates.
 Needs a GeoReferenceActor placed in the world.

+### GeoLocationComponent
+Can be added to any Actor to place the actor at geo coordinates.
+Sets the owning actors world location.
+Needs a GeoReferenceActor placed in the world.

+### GPSComponent
+Can be used to get owning Actors world location in geo coordinates.
+Needs a GeoReferenceActor placed in the world.

 ## Building

 This plugin uses [UnrealGDAL](https://github.com/TensorWorks/UnrealGDAL), [ue4cli](https://github.com/adamrehn/ue4cli) and [conan-ue4cli](https://github.com/adamrehn/conan-ue4cli) to build and manage the required GDAL libraries.